Three Weeks in Japan: A First Time Itinerary

 No trip to Japan would be complete without a stay in the capital city.
 Tokyo has the glitz and the glamour of a modern Japan, and the gravitas and hushed awesomeness that comes with a 1,000 years of history.

-We had earmarked a handful of days for our Tokyo introduction.
-Check out our 5 days in Tokyo blog post for the full lowdown on how we spent them.
+We had earmarked a handful of days for our Japan introduction.
+Check out our 5 days in Tokyo (itinerary) blog post for the full lowdown on how we spent them.

-Kyoto features at the top of many Japanese wish lists, and rightly so.
-Considered by many to be the cultural heart of Japan, it is a city steeped in religion and is beautiful to behold.
+Kyoto features at the top of many 'best places to visit in Japan' wish lists, and rightly so!
+Considered by many to be the cultural beating heart of Japan, it is a city steeped in religion, and is beautiful to behold.

 It also sees a huge influx of tourists annually, and accommodation can be scarce and comparatively expensive (so shop around and book early!)

-We saw many things to delight and admire on our trip to Kyoto, and even so we felt like we had only scratched the surface of this mesmerising city.
-Read on for details of our 4 days stay in Kyoto!
+We saw many things to delight and admire in Kyoto, and even so we felt like we had only scratched the surface of this mesmerising city.
+Read on for all the details of our 4 days stay in Kyoto (itinerary)!

 Naoshima Art Island

-From Okayama station it is just a brief onward train ride to Uno, from where a quick ferry departed that took us to the town of Miyanoura on one-of-a-kind Naoshima Island.
-Here we would be staying at the Benesse House hotel - smart accommodations that felt more like an art gallery than a hotel.
+A few hours later, and onwards again from Okayama station, it was just a brief train ride to Uno station, from where a quick ferry departed that took us to the town of Miyanoura on one-of-a-kind Naoshima Island.
+On Naoshima we would be staying at the Benesse House hotel - smart accommodations that felt rather more like an art gallery than a hotel.

 Naoshima is a wonder - a gorgeous island that is packed solid with avant-garde modern art museums.
 There are the more formal ones of the Benesse Art Sites, including the astonishing and popular Chichu museum (for which reserving tickets in advance is highly recommended).
 Elsewhere there is the more experimental Art House Project, set in various indoor and outdoor venues around the town of Honmura.